dsipaint/AMGN/README.md

 In order to add a listener to your plugin, you must use the method `GuildNetwork.registerListener(ListenerAdapter l, Plugin p)`.
 The network will then create a JDA listener associated with your plugin. **All listeners you register with your plugin are automatically unregistered and deactivated when your plugin is disabled- no need to do this yourself in your Plugin.onDisable()**.
 The parameters of GuildNetwork.registerListener(ListenerAdapter l, Plugin p) are the listener you wish to register, and the plugin you wish to register it to (i.e. the plugin you are making it for, this plugin).
 The listeneradapter comes from the JDA API, and is used as specified by JDA.

 ### Programming Commands:
 Commands differ from listeners in AMGN in that they have more rigid support.
 Technically, one can register a listener, and use that listener as a command.
-This would mean one would not have to document the command in the plugin's `plugin.yml`, however, this command could then not be found in the intrinsic help command.
+This would mean one would not have to document the command in the plugin's `plugin.yml`, however, this command could then not be found in the intrinsic help command, or be treated formally as a command by AMGN.
 For formal command support, commands must be registered separately to listeners, using `GuildNetwork.registerCommand(Plugin p, Command c)`.
 The plugin parameter is the same as for registering a listener- it refers to this plugin instance i.e. `this` in java syntax.
 The command parameter must be a Command object, which is again found in the API.
 The Command class is abstract, and is meant to be extended before use.

 Create a class which extends this class.
-It must inherit the JDA method `ListenerAdapter.onMessageReceived(MessageReceivedEvent)`.
+It must inherit the JDA method `Command.onCommand(CommandEvent e)`.
 The constructor of this class must also call its superclass constructor, which accepts a plugin instance (again, the plugin object we registered this listener with), and a string representing the label parameter of the command in the plugin.yml file, already specified.
 From here, the constructor will ensure that this listener inherits the correct command metadata from plugin.yml. **As for listeners, commands are automatically unregistered and deactivated when the plugin is disabled in any manner, so don't worry about doing this in the onDisable() method.**

 An example plugin, which registers an example Listener and an example Command is shown here, including the plugin.json for this plugin: